Skip to content

 Manifest A JSON declaration that wires entities to skills, defines hooks (react to data changes), schedules (cron triggers), views (named queries), and bundle dependencies (external tools declared by capability alias).

-TierWhat You WriteWhat Upjack Provides
+TierWhat You DoWhat Upjack Provides

 Schemas + SkillsJSON Schema + MarkdownEntity management, storage, validation